MicrosoftDocs/OData-docs/Odata-docs/webapi-8/fundamentals/overview.md

 ## Routing

 > [!IMPORTANT]
-> ASP.NET Core OData routing is based on controllers and therefore does not support [minimal APIs](/aspnet/core/fundamentals/minimal-apis/overview).
+> ASP.NET Core OData routing is based on controllers and currently does not support [minimal APIs](/aspnet/core/fundamentals/minimal-apis/overview).

 The OData specification defines a number of conventions for routing and accessing various resources based on REST best-practices.
 For example, if you have an entity set called `Customers` based on the `Customer` entity type, the convention is to expose a `GET /Customers` endpoint that returns a collection of `Customer` entities, and a `GET /Customers({id})` endpoint that returns a customer based on ID.